aplteam/Tatin/docs/PackageConfiguration.md

 If it's a single file it might be anything with the extension `.aplc` (a class script), `.apln` (a namespace script), `.apli` (an interface script), `.aplf` (a function) or `.aplo` (an operator).

 The `.dyalog` extension is supported for limited backward compatibility --- Tatin does not guarantee complete compatibility with SALT.
+The `.dyalog` extension is still used by the user command framework, therefore Tatin must support it: a user command might well be delivered as a Tatin package.

-Using this extension is not encouraged: use it at your own risk.
+Note that outside this context using this extension is not encouraged.

-If it's a folder it might contain any number and mixture of the aforementioned files.
+If `source` is a folder it might contain any number and mixture of the aforementioned files.
 Any files with other extensions will be ignored.

 `source` must be relative to the root of the package.